OpEnchanter/ecosystems/README.md

 2. Unzip the file.
 3. Run the `.exe` (if prompted asking if you want to run the file click more options, then run anyway).

+> **Note**: Currently, if you want to use this on Linux or MacOS you will have to compile from source yourself.

 ## Compile from source 💾

 ### Prerequisites